 FICO Falcon assigns a score from 1 to 999 to the transaction, with higher scores being more likely to be fraudulent.
 FIS leverages the FICO Falcon Fraud product to score transactions.

-FIS® SecurLock™ is a comprehensive card fraud management solution that integrates the FICO® Falcon® platform to enhance its fraud detection and prevention capabilities.
-FIS SecurLock Predict is responsible for card fraud detection program.

-As per the document provided

-Model Coverage

-East West Bank uses the FIS SecurLock Predict product to run fraud rules on its debit & credit card portfolios.
-As of March 31, 2024, there are 15,663 credit cards accounts, with a total credit line of $113,279,409 with only $47,655,849 being used.
-94,997 debit card accounts, with aggregate deposit account portfolio balance of $1,885,720,817.67

 1.2.2 Portfolio/Product/Transactions Overview

 Provide the current size of the portfolio of assets or liabilities (if applicable) and describe the history of the portfolio characteristics (e.g., the inception time frame, any notable idiosyncratic events such as mergers/acquisitions or asset sales, any notable management strategic changes, etc.)